jeka-dev/jeka/dev.jeka.core/src/main/doc/Reuse Elements - IDE.md

 # Reuse build logic (Work in progress)

 Jeka offers flexible and powerful mechanisms to reuse build logic, as :
-- Simply add Java dependencies to your *def* classpapath.
+- Adding Java dependencies to your builds.
-- Import build code from another module (see example [here](https://github.com/jerkar/working-examples/tree/master/springboot-multi-modules))
+- Importing build code from another module (see example [here](https://github.com/jerkar/working-examples/tree/master/springboot-multi-modules))
-- Use *plugins*
+- Using *plugins*

 ## Add dependencies to *def* classes